 As today's schools, programs and educational requirements become more complex, the needs of special education students continue to be individualized and comprehensive.

+Choose tracks in Mild to Moderate (MTM) and Moderate to Severe (MTS) disabilities.
 Classes rarely exceed 20 students, and the faculty is comprised of highly regarded professional practitioners in the field.

 On campus with a full-time or part-time course load